220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/revature-training.md

 # Unstructured/Project Time
 Most days I will stop lecturing in the afternoon and give you unstructured time to work on labs, study, assignments, projects, etc. I have other responsibilities as well as meetings to attend, so whenever I am not available during our business day, you will be expected to use this unstructured time wisely and productively.

+# Self Study Topics
+Sometimes we just won't get the time to cover all the lecture material.
+From time to time I may assign some topics as self study.
+This doesn't mean these topics are less important or can be ignored.
+Everything on our curriculum is important and may very likely come up in QC or panels.
+I will provide you with any notes or content I have.

 # QC
 QCs are a series of informal assessments conducted by trainers and the QC department.
 Every week, starting in week 2, we will have a QC of one form or another.
 These are most likely to be verbal assessments about topics from the previous week, though you may be asked about any and all topics covered up to that point.
 There are also code challenges.
 Take these QCs very seriously, but don't stress yourself overmuch.
 They are important, but they are not the only way your progress will be measured.
 There will be a QC orientation where you will learn more.